tomZpeng/CSI300-Index-Floating-Income-Structured-Product/README.md

 # CSI300-Index-Floating-Income-Structured-Product

-# Designed two structured product Product 1 and Product 2, and use the actual distirbution to do Monte Carlo Simulation, then esimate the distribution of the Total return at matrity for Product 1 and Product 2, which the client really care
+# Designed two structured product Product 1 and Product 2, and use the actual distirbution to do Monte Carlo Simulation, then esimate the distribution of the two products' Total return at maturity, which the client really care

 ### Product 1:
     The product maturity is 6 months (N = 120)